Math support for HTML outputs in Sphinx

 imgmath_image_format

 The output image format.
-The default is 'png'.
 It should be either 'png' or 'svg'.
 The image is produced by first executing latex on the TeX mathematical mark-up then (depending on the requested format) either dvipng or dvisvgm.

 imgmath_use_preview